Notgeld: 1922 and 1923: hyperinflation

 By July 1923, the Reichsbank had totally lost control of the economy.
 Notgeld flooded the economy; it was issued by any city, town, business, or club that had access to a printing press, in order to meet the ever-increasing rise in prices.
 Even Serienscheine were being hand-stamped with large denominations to meet the demand.
-By September, Notgeld was denominated in the tens of millions; by October, in billions; by November, trillions.
+By September, Notgeld was denominated in the tens of millions; by October, in billions, such as the 1 Billion Mark coin of the Province of Westphalia; by November, trillions.

 On November 12, the Reichsbank declared the Mark to be valueless, and ceased all issuance.
 By now, Notgeld was being denominated in the form of commodities or other currencies: wheat, rye, oats, sugar, coal, wood, quantities of natural gas, and kilowatt-hours of electricity.
 These pieces were known as Wertbeständige, or notes of "fixed value".
 There were also Notgeld coins that were made of compressed coal dust.
 These became quite rare, as most of them were eventually traded with the coal merchant issuer for actual coal and some may have even been burned as fuel.